 Flu season is now upon us!
 Please follow the link for the current influenza vaccine recommendations.
-Influenza Vaccine Recommendations 2017
+Influenza 2017 recommendations

 Meningococcal disease is caused by the bacteria Neisseria meningitidis.
 There are 13 known sub-types (A, B, C, W and Y).
 In 2016, the main serotypes causing disease in Australia are B and W with variations noted by state.
 Importantly, they … Continued